Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \subsubsection{Spinon dispersion}

 We next examine the spinon dispersion obtained within SBMFT.
 As introduced in Sec.~\ref{sec:Method_Schwinger boson mean-field theory}, in SBMFT the parameter $\kappa = 2S$ controls the strength of quantum fluctuations, with smaller $\kappa$ corresponding to stronger quantum effects.
-Figure~\ref{fig:SBMFT_dispersion}(a) shows the spinon dispersion for the ansatz adopted in this work, comparing $\kappa=0.6$ with the physical subspace $\kappa=1.0$.
+Equivalently, increasing $\kappa$ corresponds to moving toward the large-spin, more classical limit, in which quantum fluctuations are weaker and magnetic ordering is favored.
+Thus, when we discuss $\kappa=1.0$, we mean that the average boson-number constraint gives the spin length $S=1/2$ within the SBMFT parameterization.
+Since the boson-number constraint is enforced only on average at the mean-field level, this should not be interpreted as an exact projection onto the spin Hilbert space or as an exact restoration of the spin sum rule.
+Figure~\ref{fig:SBMFT_dispersion}(a) shows the spinon dispersion for the ansatz adopted in this work, comparing $\kappa=0.6$ with $\kappa=1.0$, which corresponds to an $S=1/2$ spin in this parameterization.
 From this comparison, we find that increasing $\kappa$ broadens the bandwidth without qualitatively changing the overall shape of the dispersion.
 Indeed, while the bands extend over $0.12\lesssim\omega\lesssim0.55$ for $\kappa=0.6$, they broaden to $0.03\lesssim\omega\lesssim0.85$ for $\kappa=1.0$.
 This behavior can be understood from the fact that the mean-field parameters determining the bandwidth of the spinon dispersion increase with $\kappa$.